Get a Job at Microsoft: Interview Process and Top Questions

 • Coding exercises

-Most interviewees are given at least a week or two to prepare for the onsite interview loop following the previous interview session.
+Most interviewees are given at least a week to prepare for the onsite interview loop following the previous session.

-If interviewing at a physical location, you will get an hour-and-a-half lunchtime opportunity for casual conversations with your interviewers, as well as a 30-minute break on your own toward the end of the onsite interview.
+If you are interviewing at a physical location, you will have an hour-and-a-half lunchtime opportunity for casual conversations with your interviewers and a 30-minute break on your own toward the end of the on-site interview.

-Interviews with Microsoft will focus heavily on your technical and coding ability as well as on behavioral questions.
+Interviews with Microsoft will focus heavily on your technical and coding ability and behavioral questions.

-In both of these aspects, interviewers will be paying close attention to your ability to clearly communicate your thought processes and your alignment with Microsoft’s culture and core competencies.
+In both aspects, interviewers will pay close attention to your ability to clearly communicate your thought processes and alignment with Microsoft’s culture and core competencies.

 Behavioral

-Here are a few sample coding or technical questions you may face technical interview sections:
+Here are a few sample coding or technical questions you may face in technical interview sections:

 Machine Learning